 The general budget is the financial programme of the federal government used to achieve economic and social development.
 This is accomplished through the optimal distribution and efficient use of resources within the framework of the federal strategy on the expected spending by federal authorities during the coming fiscal year, provided that income and expenditure are balanced.

-According to the decree of Federal Law No 8 of 2011 concerning the Rules for Preparation of the General Budget and Final Accounts, a separate budget for federal service authorities may be earmarked and submitted to Ministry of Finance (Move) for approval within budget law.
+According to the Federal Decretal Law No. 26 of 2019 on Public Finance, a separate budget for federal service authorities may be earmarked and submitted to Ministry of Finance (MoF) for approval.
 Also, all federal authorities may, by virtue of a Cabinet resolution, be assigned to prepare a draft medium-term budget.
-The Cabinet resolution shall determine the budget's terms in years provided that it includes annual estimates for both income and expenditure as approved by the Cabinet.
+The Cabinet resolution shall determine the budget’s terms in years provided that it includes annual estimates for both income and expenditure, as approved by the Cabinet.